Why it’s Time to Make Your AC Smart and How to DIY?

 Window units are exempt from this particular law.
 It’s odd really, while the SEER rating is located on a yellow and black EnergyGuide sticker attached to the outside of the air conditioner, very few people seem to pay attention to it or care, and in the process throw away hundreds of dollars.

-Environmentalists aside, most individuals have not taken much attention to SEER ratings until they realized how much more they were spending on inefficient AC.
+Environmentalists aside, most individuals have not paid much attention to SEER ratings until they realized how much more they were spending on inefficient AC.

 Saving money to spend elsewhere